What is it?

-Our aim was to find a way to reduce water in the colouring process.
-The conventional dyeing process uses hot water and chemicals to make the colour adhere to the synthetic fiber, consuming water, energy and emitting CO2.
+Our goal was to find a way to reduce the amount of water used in the dyeing process.
+The conventional dyeing process uses hot water and chemicals to make the color adhere to the synthetic fiber, consuming water, energy and emitting CO2.

-Dope dyeing instead diverts from traditional wet processing because of its reduced environmental impact.
-Typical of recycled polyester, it involves adding colour pigment “upstream”, directly to the melted plastic solution before the fiber is made.
-Unlike traditional processes where yarns are produced and then dyed, with dope dyeing the pigments are trapped inside the recycled plastic after it cools to a solid form, becoming part of the new, stronger yarn.
+Dope dyeing, on the other hand, is a departure from traditional wet processing because of its reduced environmental impact.
+Typical of recycled polyester, it involves adding color pigments “upstream,” directly into the molten plastic solution before the fiber is made.
+Unlike traditional processes where yarns are made and then dyed, dope dyeing traps the pigments in the recycled plastic after it cools to a solid form and becomes part of the new, stronger yarn.
 With this approach, dyeing can be done by hot transfer without immersion in water.

-We partner with ReTraze Aqua-® solution-dyed recycled polyester yarn which saves energy, water and emissions during the process.
-Their source of plastic bottles is collected entirely within 20km from the seashore, and they continue to work on expanding the collection area and tracking system.
-We continuously try to improve water savings and look for new and more efficient dyeing technologies, which we’re striving to adopt as they become available.
+We partner with ReTraze Aqua-®, a solution-dyed recycled polyester yarn that saves energy, water and emissions in the process.
+Their plastic bottle source is entirely collected within 20km of the coast and they continue to expand the collection area and tracking system.
+We’re constantly trying to improve our water savings and are looking for new and more efficient dyeing technologies to adopt as they become available.